 Ron Thompson, PhD, John B. McKinnon Professor; Area Chair

 Dr. Ron Thompson is the John B. McKinnon Professor of Management and Area Chair at the School of Business at Wake Forest University.
 He is originally from Canada, and prior to joining Wake Forest in 2000 he worked for the Royal Bank of Canada, the University of Calgary, and the University of Vermont.
 He received his undergraduate degree from the University of Waterloo, his MBA from McMaster University, and his PhD from the University of Western Ontario.

-Thompson’s teaching and research interests include information systems and data management.
-He is a former Senior Editor for MIS Quarterly.
-He has written numerous articles that have appeared in outlets such as MIS Quarterly, Information Systems Research, the Journal of Management Information Systems, the Journal of the AIS (Association of Information Systems), and other publications.
+Thompson’s teaching interests include managing information technology and data management.
+His research has focused on technology adoption, project management and the analysis of data.
+Thompson has written numerous articles that have appeared in outlets such as MIS Quarterly, Information Systems Research, the Journal of Management Information Systems, the Journal of the AIS (Association of Information Systems), and other publications.
 He is a member of the Association of Information Systems, and has presented and otherwise participated at major national and international conferences.
 When not working, Thompson enjoys hiking, playing golf with his wife, walking his dog, and generally spending as much time outdoors as possible.

 Gordon McCray, PhD, Associate Professor

 Dr. Gordon McCray is the Vice Dean of Academic Programs, AT&T Fellow, and Associate Professor at the Wake Forest University School of Business.
 In his role as Vice Dean, McCray oversees all existing and new academic programs at the School.
 His research interests include project management, outsourcing, systems development, and the visual arts market.

 McCray is an alumnus of Wake Forest University having earned his Bachelor of Science in Physics.
 He would go on to earn his MBA at Stetson University and receive his PhD in Information Systems at Florida State University.